 Tower District's public schools are vital for education and could play an increasing role in addressing other community needs.
 Fresno High School stands near the center of the Tower District and is a great source of pride in the community.
-Through a joint use agreement between the Fresno Unified School District and the City, the High School's playing fields are accessible to the public when not in use by the School.
-The City offers aquatics programming at the School's swimming pool during the summer swimming season.
-The District's four other public schools sites-as well as the athletic fields and indoor recreation facilities at Fresno City College-may be considered for additional community joint use.
+In the past, there were joint use agreements between the Fresno Unified School District and the City to allow the High School's playing fields and swimming pool to be accessible to the public for City organized programming when not in use by the School.
+In the future, the City and the School District could consider reestablishing those joint use agreements and expanding them to include the District's four other public schools sites.
+Also, the athletic fields and indoor recreation facilities at Fresno City College could be considered for additional community joint use.